25Omkar12/chatbot/README.md

 ## Installation To run this ChatBot, you need to follow these steps:
 Ensure that the google Drive API is enable.
-Ensure you have Python installed on your system.
+Add the data folder to current directory so that the file can be downloaded in that folder Ensure you have Python installed on your system.
 Clone this repository to your local machine.
 Install the required Python packages by running: